apache/drill/_docs/install/020-deploying-drill-in-a-cluster.md

 ---
-title: "Deploying Apache Drill in a Clustered Environment"
+title: "Deploying Drill in a Cluster"
 parent: "Install Drill"
 ---
 ## Overview